Skip to content

 RoCEv2 Requirements

-• Lossless transport — zero packet drops in steady state
+• Near-lossless transport — packet drops kept near zero in steady state

 • Priority Flow Control (PFC) to pause traffic before buffers overflow